-Diwali, a traditional Hindu light festival, will be celebrated Nov.
-14 this year and celebrates the triumph of light over darkness.
-The festival has also become a big shopping holiday, with merchants extending their open hours and offering discounts on gift items — including mobile phones, clothing, cars and even luxury jewelry.
+Diwali, a traditional Hindu light festival is observed each year and celebrates the triumph of light over darkness.
+The festival has also become a big shopping holiday, with businesses extending their open hours and offering discounts on gift items — including mobile phones, clothing, cars and even luxury jewelry.

 El Buen Fin